dustinpfister/blog_posts/_posts/threejs-color.md

 ## 8 - For Pix method using Data Textures and THREE.Color

 Sense I first wrote this [blog post I wrote a blog post on data textures](/2022/04/15/threejs-data-texture/) which is another option when it comes to making a texture from javaScript code rather an external image asset.
 When working out what the color values should be for each pixel the THREE.Color class can come in handy for making some kind of abstraction where I can pass a function that will be called for each pixel location in a texture.
 In this section I am doing just that when making a create data texture helper function that will take a forPix function as one of the options.
-In the body of this for pix function I am passing an instance of THREE.Color as on eof the arguments, and this is also the value that should be returned by the function.
+In the body of this for pix function I am passing an instance of THREE.Color as one of the arguments, and this is also the value that should be returned by the function.

+By default the forPix function will use the Seeded Random method of the Math utils object in threejs as a way to get a value between 0 and 255 that I then set for each color channel using the set rgb method of the color class.

 ```js
 //******** **********